Bran Van 3000

 In 1994, James Di Salvio had received a royalty cheque for work on a remix he had done on a track for Quebec songwriter Jean Leloup, and invited his friend E.P.
 Bergen to "come help him spend the money" in New York.
 Di Salvio was a video director and asked E.P. to teach him how to produce tracks with a sampler and turntables; in the process, they created Bran Van 3000.
 E.P. returned to Montreal and co-wrote/produced a single with Leloup called "Johnny Go"; E.P. invited James to record his first ever rap on that song.
 It later went to number one on the Quebec charts.
 Di Salvio also directed the music video.

-James and E.P. went back to New York to record "Forest" and "Ma Chambre" for Leloup's album Le Dôme.
+James and E.P. went back to New York to record "Forest" and "La Chambre" for Leloup's album Le Dôme.
 These tracks were very successful (the album went platinum); for BV3, this led to a record deal with Audiogram Records.
 Together with Haig V, they co-produced the first BV3 album, for which Leloup donated the song "Forest".
-Bergen started a cover of "Come On Feel The Noise" with plans to have Sara Johnston sing on it, but Di Salvio discovered Steve "Liquid" Hawley.
+Bergen started a cover of "Cum On Feel the Noize" with plans to have Sara Johnston sing on it, but Di Salvio discovered Steve "Liquid" Hawley.
 In 1996, when the album was almost finished, James and E.P. sent a demo of the songs "Drinking In LA", "Couch Surfer" and "Everywhere" to the Canadian Music Week contest.
 Bran Van 3000 tied for first place with Jack Rustle, but was disqualified because there was no real band to perform the showcase.
-They finished the album and put together a touring band that included Gary Mackenzie, Nick Hynes and Rob Joanisse.
+They finished the album and put together a touring band that included Gary Mackenzie, Nick Hynes, and Rob Joanisse.